Noah-Everett/ANNIE_GPVM/bin/README.md

 ### About
 `make_maxpl_grid.sh` is used to generate `.maxpl.xml` files using the Grid.
-`.maxpl.xml` files, while not nessecary to use the GENIE Generator, do decrease its runtime.
+`.maxpl.xml` files, while not necessary to use the GENIE Generator, do decrease its runtime.
 Currently, this script is specialized to my directory (`$NE`); though, with moderately minor modifications, this script could be modified to work for any user.
 As stated previously, the Grid should be used to decrease pressure on the annie GPVM.
 Thus, when generating `.maxpl.xml` files for multiple `gdml` geometry files, it is highly recommended to use the Grid via this script.